aelkz/lastfm-cleanup/README.md

 `@match        https://www.last.fm/user/<YOUR_LASTFM_USER>/library/music/**/+delete`

+So, the idea here is when you click on any url in the above pattern, the browser will activate the tampermonkey script clicking the checkbox confirmation input and also smashing the submit button doing the artist removal automatically.

-### 1-3 open last.fm on chrome and log-in with your user account
+### 1-3 open `last.fm` website on chrome and log-in with your user account

+There's no need to do anything else.
+You should have an existing user session on the browser.

 ## 2 Installation (python)